woll-an/robotics-explained/content/forwardkinematics.md

 \end{bmatrix}
 $$

-4. End-effector: As the tip of the end-effector does not rotate, we have only a translation by 30mm in x-direction.
+4. End-effector: As the tip of the end-effector does not rotate, we have only a translation by 30 mm in x-direction.

 $$
 T_{2,ee}